AlArths/reservoirpy/README.md

 print("RMSE:", rmse(X[502:], predictions), "R^2 score:", rsquare(X[502:], predictions))
 ```

-Run and analyse this simple file (in the "tutorials/Simple Examples with Mackey-Glass" folder) to see a complete example of timeseries prediction with ESNs:
+Run and analyze this simple file (in the "tutorials/Simple Examples with Mackey-Glass" folder) to see a complete example of timeseries prediction with ESNs:
 - simple_example_MackeyGlass.py (using the ESN class)

     ```bash